 - Training partners may be any organization other than builders and verifiers that are interested in supporting the effort.
 Specific relevant organizations include, but are not limited to utilities, building product manufacturers, energy efficiency programs, non-profit energy organizations, and state/local government.

-- Lender partners may be any person or entity that offers mortgage services for residential properties.
+- NEW: Lender partners may be any person or entity that offers mortgage services for residential properties.

 How do I become a partner?
-To become a partner, register online by completing contact information, uploading your company logo, and making additional commitments as appropriate.
+To become a partner, register online by completing contact information, uploading your company logo, and making additional commitments if you are a builder.
 Once you've given your electronic signature and submitted your registration, look for a confirmation by email with your password to access your account.

 How do I learn about the DOE Zero Energy Ready Home benefits and how to qualify a home?
-To learn more about the DOE Zero Energy Ready Home join us at an event or complete the orientation training webinar (video, text version, presentation slides).
+To learn more about the DOE Zero Energy Ready Home join us at an event or enjoy online training and webinars http://energy.gov/eere/buildings/doe-zero-energy-ready-home-resources.